Which Star Wars Actor Went On To Become A Prolific Voice Actor?

 Answer: Mark Hamill

-In 1977 Mark Hamill became a household name and face with the release of Star Wars Episode IV: A New Hope.
+In 1977, Mark Hamill became a household name with the release of Star Wars Episode IV: A New Hope.
 Millions of moviegoers of all ages came to associate Hamill with the fresh-faced protagonist he played in the series, Luke Skywalker.
 Despite his best efforts to not be typecast as a result of his iconic role in the blockbuster series, it was difficult for Hamill to escape his legacy as Luke Skywalker and secure roles in live action films or television.

 As a result, he first tried his hand at stage acting but, despite the praise garnered on the stage, ultimately returned to voice acting.
 Prior to his Star Wars fame, he’d voiced characters in the I Dream of Jeannie cartoon spinoff Jeannie as well as The New Scooby-Doo.
-After various but short-lived acting gigs throughout the 1980s, he returned to voice acting as the Joker in Batman: Mask of the Phantasm and Batman: The Animated Series.
-While he has done other voice acting, his work as the Joker was so critically acclaimed and loved by fans he has remained busy doing the Joker’s voice is multiple series, animated movies, video games, and other media.
+After various but short-lived acting gigs throughout the 1980s, he returned to voice acting as The Joker in Batman: Mask of the Phantasm and Batman: The Animated Series.